favian-cyril/BitFridge/README.md

 ### Others

 We use glyphicons halflings regular fonts.
 We store loading and error icons in public files.
-We also store a jquery and bootstrap js and css files int the public files.
+We also store a jquery and bootstrap js and css files in the public files.